 Takeaways: Focus your efforts on making one small thing amazing, rather than a bunch of stuff that is mediocre; make your business’s website functional and intuitive for visitors.

-To see some examples we’ve created of single-page websites, you can view our homepage here, or check out our client, Apex.
+To see some examples we’ve created of single-page websites, you can view our homepage here, or check out our clients, Apex and Universal Hair Units.
 If you’d like to learn more about improving your website and digital presence, reach out to us, or discover more in our knowledgebase.